Akhil-sivan789/MvcMovie/README.txt

 08:49:19:924	========== Clean completed at 08:49 and took 01.951 seconds ==========

 20250205 0904 - Committed and pushed changes to git.

+20250205 1400 - Added another movie to the list to make it 5 throgh adding new class newMovie.
+20250205 1410 - Run the application successfully.
+20250205 1515 - Pushed the changes to github.